Urinary tract infection: Prevention

-Using urinary catheters as little and as short of time as possible and appropriate care of the catheter when used prevents catheter-associated urinary tract infections.
-They should be inserted using sterile technique in hospital however non-sterile technique may be appropriate in those who self catheterize.
+Using urinary catheters as little and for as short a time as possible, in addition to appropriate care of the catheter when used, prevents catheter-associated urinary tract infections.
+They should be inserted using sterile technique in hospital; however, non-sterile technique may be appropriate in those who self-catheterize.
 The urinary catheter set up should also be kept sealed.
 Evidence does not support a significant decrease in risk when silver-alloy catheters are used.